-The company has two notes payable as described in note 6 to the financial statements.
+The company has no notes payable (2016 - two notes payable) as described in note 7 to the financial statements.

 Other financial liabilities

 Other financial liabilities are financial liabilities that are not derivative liabilities or classified as FVTPL.
 Subsequent to initial recognition, other financial liabilities are measured at amortized cost using the effective interest method.